oddek/8-bit-Computer/README.md

 The assembler is just a tool for being to able write instructions for the computer, without going mad, so efficiency or elegance has not been emphasized at all.

+As I ran out of time, some of the features that was planned and cleanups that was needed, was unfortunately abandoned for the time being.

 ## Example Programs